ohler55/ox/README.md

 ### Release 1.8.5

- - added encoding support for JRuby where possible.
+ - added encoding support for JRuby where possible when in 1.9 mode.

 ## <a name="description">Description</a>